Resources > Articles

 Not everyone will comprehend data as well as you do.
 As a data practitioner, you’ll understand the nuances of data, such as how different data sets correlate with each other and how outliers can impact analysis.
 However, most people lack knowledge of these concepts.

-That’s why you should simplify your presentations and focus on key takeaways from your findings that stakeholders will understand.
+That’s why you should simplify your data presentations and focus on key takeaways from your findings that stakeholders will understand.
 For example, instead of showing your audience a spreadsheet with lots of numbers, explain what those numbers prove and what they mean for the company you will work for.

 3. Choose the Right Data Visualizations